cmbarker/wnvca-2024/model-output/README.md

 ### `type`

-As we will only be predicting the binned probabilities of cases as defined in [`output_type_id`](#output_type_id), we are requesting these are submitted as CDF to adhere to [hubverse's latest standards](https://hubdocs.readthedocs.io/en/latest/user-guide/model-output.html#formats-of-model-output).
-As such, this column should be a constant `cdf`.
+As we will only be predicting the binned probabilities of cases as defined in [`output_type_id`](#output_type_id), we are requesting these are submitted as cumulative distribution to adhere to [hubverse's latest standards](https://hubdocs.readthedocs.io/en/latest/user-guide/model-output.html#formats-of-model-output).
+As such, this column should be a constant `cdf` (in lowercase).

 ### `value`